hdoo7/VitalSIA/VISOS_Documentation.md

 # VISOS Documentation

 This documentation outlines the key ES6 modules and classes within the **VISOS** framework.
-The VISOS system is designed for interactive systems that involve **Perception**, **Cognition**, and **Action** to create reactive, stream-based interactions like virtual agents or conversational AI systems.
+The VISOS system is designed for interactive systems that involve the artificial intelligent (AI) agent real-time loop architecture of **Perception**, **Cognition**, and **Action** to create reactive, stream-based interactions with virtual socially interactive agents or virtual humans, i.e. 3-dimensional (3D) digital characters that look and autonomoulsy act like humans for specific contexts, but in a virtual environment.

-_VISOS is based off of the orignal eEVA's "mainframe" archecture, developed by Dr. Ubbo Visser of Universtity of Miami's RoboCanes Robotics lab, in collaboration with VIsage Laboratory.
-All code and Archecture courtesy of Jonathan Sutton Fields while voluntering at Visage Labs._
+_VISOS is a derivative of Dr. Lisetti's eEVA mainframe architecture developed by Dr. Lisetti.
+The code was developed by Jonathan Sutton Fields for his Master Thesis with Dr. Lisetti.
+It is to be used for educational and research purposes only by students registered in Dr. Lisetti's courses or involved with Dr. Lisetti's VISAGE research laboratory.
+It is copyrighted and protected under the Proprietary Software License Agreement provided (see license.txt).

 ## Table of Contents
 - [Introduction](#introduction)